Orders of Protection in the Chicago Area

 - Forcing a respondent to move out of the home if the person lives with the petitioner

-If the respondent violates any of these conditions, our attorneys are prepared to take further criminal action against the abusive party to ensure your safety.
+If the respondent violates any of these conditions, the Chicago attorneys at Doman Law in Chicago are prepared to take further criminal action against the abusive party to ensure your safety.
 This includes beginning the divorce process and using evidence of abuse during allocation of parental responsibilities hearings.

 Get the protection you need

-If you need protection from an abusive party, call The Law Offices of Michael P. Doman, Ltd. at 847.897.5288 or contact the firm online to schedule an appointment.
+If you need a restraining order against an abusive party in the Chicago area, call The Law Offices of Michael P. Doman, Ltd. at 847.897.5288 or contact the firm online to schedule an appointment.
 Our attorneys are ready to guide you through the protective order process from beginning to end.
 We maintain conveniently located offices in Northbrook and the Chicago Loop.

 We serve all who need our help, including those who live in Chicago, Northbrook, Lake and Cook Counties.